-Senior Kyra Ugglione has started all five game for NV/Old Tappan this season after missing the last two with two torn ACLs.
+Senior Kyra Uglione has started all five games for NV/Old Tappan this season after missing the last two with two torn ACLs.

 It was a full nine months of rehab, but she did get to participate in most of the spring track and field season and was a go for summer league basketball with plenty of time to prepare for her junior year.